 Years before I met my wife, I dated a travel nurse.
 We spent several years roaming about the country, spending three months here and four months there.
 The whole time, her employer provided us with free upscale housing.

 It was a fun adventure and exposed me to parts of the country I would never have visited otherwise.
-By driving across the country multiple times and living in cities and towns in many regions, I got to know the United States in a way that I never had in my previous 10 years of adulthood.
+By driving across the country several times and living in cities and towns in many regions, I got to know the U.S. in a way that I never had in my previous 10 years of adulthood.

 Beyond being a great way to travel and live for free, it can also help you find a permanent job in a place you love after trial runs in multiple cities.